JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 Modifications are needed to the skeleton project's Gradle build script and <path>[plugin.xml](plugin_configuration_file.md)</path> files, as described below, and on the individual product pages in _Part VIII — Product Specific_.
 The Gradle build script is modified to specify the target product, determining the APIs available during development.
-The <path>plugin.xml</path> file is modified to declare the plugin's dependency on modules or libraries.
+The <path>plugin.xml</path> file is modified to declare the plugin's dependencies on modules or libraries.

 ## Configuring Gradle Build Script to Target Products Other Than IntelliJ IDEA